All research

 • 01Contradiction detection by subtlety level.
 A six-level taxonomy from L1 entity swap through L2 temporal, L3 quantitative, L4 attributive, L5 causal, and L6 omission.

-The sycophancy gap is the most important number in this paper.
-It measures how much a model's contradiction detection degrades when the contradictory caption is framed as coming from an authoritative source rather than as a neutral statement.
-A model with a zero sycophancy gap is unaffected by framing.
-A model with a large sycophancy gap is effectively being steered by prompt phrasing rather than by what is actually in the video.
+The sycophancy gap measures how much a model's contradiction detection degrades when the same contradictory caption is framed as coming from an authoritative source rather than as a neutral statement.
+A zero gap means the model is unaffected by framing.
+A large gap means the model is effectively being steered by prompt phrasing rather than by what is actually in the video.

 Figure